← Blog

 • Lack of process development for future hires

-Fractional recruiting allows you to access expert knowledge without the overhead of a full-time recruiter or the high placement fees of traditional agencies.
-You're paying only for recruiting support when needed.
+Opting for fractional over traditional recruiting models gives you access to expert knowledge without the overhead of a full-time recruiter or the high placement fees of traditional agencies.
+You’re paying only for recruiting support when needed.

 Dover’s transparent hourly model provides better ROI through quality and process development.
 You’re filling roles and building recruiting processes that serve your startup long-term.